rjanicek/janicek-core-haxe/README.md

 Tested with Haxe 2.10 on JavaScript.

-See spec classes in test directory tree for examples of how to use the libraries.
+See [spec classes](https://github.com/rjanicek/janicek-core-haxe/tree/master/test/specs/co/janicek/core) for examples of how to use the libraries.

 Make sure to run ``git submodule update --init`` to clone the external libraries.